Mansi209aps/imagesharing/README.md

 # Image Sharing Website

-This is a React-based image-sharing website that allows users to upload and share images with others.
-It provides an easy and intuitive interface for sharing images with friends, family, or the public.
+This is a React-based image-sharing website that allows users to share image from the website to various social media platforms such as Whatsapp, Facebook, and Twitter.

 ## Demo